 The Golgi complex represents an intermediate between the endoplasmic reticulum and the plasma membrane, with slightly higher concentrations towards the trans side.

-The synthesis of sphingomyelin involves the enzymatic transfer of a phosphocholine from phosphatidylcholine to a ceramide.
+The synthesis of sphingomyelin involves the enzymatic transfer of phosphocholine from phosphatidylcholine to a ceramide.

-The first committed step in the synthesis of sphingomyelin involves the condensation of L-serine and palmitoyl-CoA.
+The first committed step in synthesizing sphingomyelin involves the condensation of L-serine and palmitoyl-CoA.
 This reaction is catalyzed by serine palmitoyltransferase.

 The product of this reaction is reduced, producing dihydrosphingosine.
-The dihydrosphingosine is subjected to N-acylation followed by desaturation to produce a ceramide .
+The dihydrosphingosine is subjected to N-acylation followed by desaturation to produce ceramide.
 Each of these reactions occurs on the cytosolic surface of the endoplasmic reticulum.

-The ceramide is transported to the Golgi apparatus where it can be converted into sphingomyelin.
+The ceramide is transported to the Golgi apparatus, which can be converted into sphingomyelin.
 Sphingomyelin synthase is responsible for the production of sphingomyelin from ceramide.
 Diacylglycerol is produced as a by-product when phosphocholine is transferred.

 The decomposition of sphingomyelin is responsible for initiating many universal signaling pathways.
 It is hydrolyzed by sphingomyelinases (S-type phospholipases specific for sphingomyelin).